 2 Question or issues for study

-a) Discuss approaches to foster the confidentiality, integrity and availability of ICT systems.
+a) Discuss approaches and best practices for incidents impacting ICT systems.

 b) Discuss approaches and best practices for evaluating the impact of spam and malware within a network, as well as evolving and emerging threats, and provide the necessary input for measures and guidelines, including mitigation techniques and legislative and regulatory aspects that countries can use, taking into account existing standards and available tools.

-c) Provide information on current cybersecurity challenges that service providers, regulatory agencies and other relevant parties are facing.
+c) Collect and share the information on current cybersecurity challenges that service providers, regulatory agencies and other relevant parties are facing.

 d) Continue to gather national experiences from Member States relating to cybersecurity and child online protection and to identify and examine common themes within those experiences, using that information to provide input for guidelines to assist Member States in developing effective mechanisms for security in the digital environment.